Alfred H. Barr Jr.: Career

 In recognition of Barr's legacy as an art historian and first director of MoMA, the College Art Association established the Alfred H. Barr Jr. Award for museum scholarship in 1980.
 The award is given annually to the author of an outstanding catalogue produced through a museum, library, or public or private collection.

-After his death in 1981, he was interred in Lincoln-Noyes Cemetery in Greensboro, Vermont.

 Selected works

+Barr's diagram

+In 1936 Barr had drawn the "now famous" diagram, originally published on the dust jacket of the MoMA catalog of the exhibition Cubism and Abstract Art.
+The chart depicted the history of abstract art from 1890s to 1930s.
+Barr apparently was working on diagrams as early as 1927 while teaching at the Wellesley College.

+The vertical (time) axis starts at the top with diverse influences like Japanese prints, synthetism, neo-impressionism, Van Gogh and Cézanne.
+At the bottom (1935) Barr shows two branches of abstract art that he termed "non-geometrical abstract art" (descending from surrealism and expressionism) and "geometrical abstract art" flowing from suprematism, constructivism, De Stijl, neoplasticism, and machine aesthetic.